wavemaker/docs/website/blog/2021-12-08-wavemaker9x-end-of-support.md

 End of previous version system means moving on to newer and better systems.
 Even though some updates are not entirely responsible for security vulnerabilities, they might impact stability and usability.
 Other updates address bug fixes and customer-requested features.

-View the progress of WaveMaker features and fixes in Studio in addition to security updates.
+View the progress of WaveMaker features and fixes in Studio.

 ![end of support](/learn/assets/end-of-support.png)

-**The update include**:
+**A glimpse of the updates**:

 - Outdated application stack: AngularJS ends the support by 31 Dec 2021, including security issues.
 [Learn more about AngularJS version support status](https://docs.angularjs.org/misc/version-support-status)
 - Latest angular stack Angular 10